RAIN DEVELOPS SATURDAY, TURNING VERY WINDY SUNDAY

 WIND FORECAST:

 SATURDAY: Sunshine, then increasing clouds.
 Turning breezy.
-Rain arrives late.
-HIGH: 45 LOW: 36
+Rain arrives late, and continues at night.
+HIGH: 45 LOW: 37

-SUNDAY: Early rain or light wintry mix.
+SUNDAY: Early rain, light wintry mix or snow.
 Very windy!
 Some gusts over 40 mph.
 Late day sun is possible.
-HIGH: 41 LOW: 28
+HIGH: 41 LOW: 27

 Copyright 2020 WBAY.
 All rights reserved.